D-Robotics/stereo_calib/README.md

   ![calib_raw.png](doc%2Fcalib_raw.png)

 2. Then run [calib.py](calib.py) for calibration, where `raw_dir` needs to be set to the directory of the checkerboard images, `row`, `col`, `block_size` should be set according to the size of the checkerboard.
 For details, please refer to the figure below.
+`model` can be set to either `fish` or `pinhole`, depending on the distortion level of your lens, if distortion is kind of heavy, better to use `fish`.
+But it is recommended to try both fish and pinhole and choose the one that gives the best result.
 The program execution command is as follows

 ```shell
 python calib.py --raw_dir=./data/calib_imgs/raw --row=12 --col=9 --block_size=100